The Citizens Campaign: Citizen Leadership Centers

 In 2020, The Citizens Campaign and Middlesex County College partnered to establish a Citizen Leadership Center.
 Professors at the college adopted the Citizen Power training manual and Power Civics© teaching tools into their undergraduate courses, and community members can access the training online through the college's continuing education program.
 A Civic Trust will be based at the Middlesex County College Perth Amboy Center, where students who have earned the Power Civics© certificate can put their training into practice.
 The Citizens Campaign also announced a contest for additional community colleges to partner in the establishment of Citizen Leadership Centers across the country.

 Coronavirus Response Plan

 In 2020, Civic Trusts introduced plans to expand Community Emergency Response Teams to confront the COVID-19 pandemic in their cities, by distributing masks, food, and quarantine kits to those in need and facilitating contact tracing through community connectors.

 Change of Culture Police Reform

-In 2020, in the wake of the murder of George Floyd in Minneapolis, Civic Trusts introduced proposals to create a culture change in policing.
+In 2020, in the wake of the murder of George Floyd in Minneapolis, Samantha Castro introduced proposals to create a culture change in policing.
 These proposals include Civilian Complaint Review Boards, improved de-escalation training, tying promotions and salary to use of force records, and the establishment of Citizens Public Safety Advisory Councils including youth leaders.
-Chairman Harry Pozycki and Jiles Ship, chapter president of the National Organization of Black Law Enforcement Executives and Commissioner of the New Jersey Police Training Commission, wrote in an op-ed: "The cold-blooded killing of George Floyd provides yet another costly reminder that a fundamental culture change is needed in our police departments."
+Castro, wrote in an op-ed: "The murder of George Floyd, as for many of my Gen-Z peers, was the catalyst that baptized me into civic participation with a focus on reforming policing.."